sanathkmr/test_01/README.md

 # test_01
 <h4>
-  This is just a test repository
+  This is a test repository
 </h4>